NYULibraries/ariadne/README.md

 ## TODO:

-- Sanitize urls to make sure no XML injection is allowed via querystring
+- Sanitize urls to prevent XML injection via query string
-- Use Gin or other more performant http framework
-- Testing - round out to ~80%
-- GraphQL?
-- Frontend
-    - react? vue?
-    - Debounce, memoize and otherwise cache requests so as not to bombard the SFX server
+- Minimize load on the SFX server through backend and/or frontend debouncing, memo-izing, caching, etc.